oapicf/pinterest-sdk/clients/scala-akka/generated/docs/PinsApi.md

     val endDate: LocalDate = 2013-10-20 // LocalDate | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.

-    val metricTypes: Seq[PinsAnalyticsMetricTypesParameterInner] =  // Seq[PinsAnalyticsMetricTypesParameterInner] | Pin metric types to get data for.
+    val metricTypes: Seq[String] =  // Seq[String] | Pin metric types to get data for.
 VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
 If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
 These metrics are available for all Pin formats since then.
 Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>.

     val appTypes: String = appTypes_example // String | Apps or devices to get data for, default is all.